Communication Pragmatics for Lawyers (Dundon, 2 credits)

-Legal English Tutorial Brownbag (Dundon, 0 credits)
+Legal English Tutorial (LEI Fellows, 0 credits)

 The Legal English Tutorial Brownbag will be a forum for students to enhance their conversational competency on legal topics in an informal, lunch setting.
-We will discuss current events that have a legal import in an instructor-mediated but student-centered forum, basing our sessions around news articles and accompanying legal documents such as briefs for notable appeals, public securities filings related to major business events, Presidential executive orders, and high-profile criminal indictments.
+We will discuss current events that have legal import in an instructor-mediated but student-centered forum, basing our sessions around news articles and accompanying legal documents such as briefs for notable appeals, public securities filings related to major business events, Presidential executive orders, and high-profile criminal indictments.

 Legal Professional Persona (Jaeger-Fine, 1 credit)

 This course will help students in their efforts to develop a professional identity.
 As law firms move to competency-based models for employment, advancement, and retention, and as job seekers outnumber positions, this course will provide participants with the tools to improve their prospects of career success.
 Topics will include leadership; the importance of observation and self-reflection and healthy habits of practice; mindset; organization and time management; civility and judgment; communication skills; reliability and accountability; and ability to work with others.
 Students will get ample experience writing and doing role-plays and other in-class exercises.